-As I said earlier, reCAPTCHA v3 uses an adaptive risk analysis engine to detect spam or abusive behavior on your site.
+As I said earlier, reCAPTCHA v3 uses an adaptive risk analysis engine to detect spam or abusive behaviour on your site.
 It then passes a score to determine how likely the user action is from bots or not.

 It’s up to you to decide what to do with the score.
 You can let the action pass through at a lower score or be blocked.

 V3 reCAPTCHA can stop real users from accessing your web forms if they think the action is from a bot.